 Now, the Google algorithm will process the video for a while and detect the faces in the video.
 Once that’s done, you will have the option to choose those faces and blur them.
 The result is amazingly good.

-As I said, in the beginning, the only caveat with this method is uploading videos to YouTube and Google’s server.
+The only caveat with this method, as I said in the beginning, is uploading videos to YouTube and Google’s server.
+The original video will exist on Google’s server.

 In case you are good with the command line, you can also try a bunch of Python tools like Blurry Faces.
 They do a pretty good job of identifying and blurring faces in videos.
 These tools are also safe since they can function offline.